Quantum-Game/quantum-game-2/README.md

 Follow updates on Twitter [@QuantumGameIO](https://twitter.com/QuantumGameIO), [Faceboook](https://www.facebook.com/quantumgameio/) and read our blog posts on [Medium](https://medium.com/quantum-photons).

-Quantum Game is currently being developed by dr [Piotr Migdał](https://p.migdal.pl/), [Philippe Cochin](https://github.com/sneakyweasel), [Chiara Decaroli](https://maperseguirvirtute.wordpress.com/), [Klem Jankiewicz](http://jankiewiczstudio.com/), [Kuba Strebeyko](https://www.linkedin.com/in/strebeyko/), [Pawel Janicki](https://www.paweljanicki.jp/) and others.
+Quantum Game is currently being developed by dr [Piotr Migdał](https://p.migdal.pl/), [Klem Jankiewicz](http://jankiewiczstudio.com/), [Paweł Grabarz](https://github.com/frizi) and [Philippe Cochin](https://github.com/sneakyweasel).
+Concept art by [Chiara Decaroli](https://maperseguirvirtute.wordpress.com/) and generative music by [Pawel Janicki](https://www.paweljanicki.jp/) and others.
+[The full list of contributors](https://github.com/Quantum-Game/quantum-game-2/graphs/contributors).

-This version of the game was funded by the [Center for Quantum Technologies of the National University of Singapore](https://www.quantumlah.org/).
+This version of the game was funded by the [Center for Quantum Technologies of the National University of Singapore](https://www.quantumlah.org/) and now being developed by the **Quantum Flytrap**.

 ![Quantum Game 2 logo](public/img/qg2_logo.png)